 |What did I learn at the Griffith Observatory?|

-With fleeting memories of spirits uplifted back in Houston, I decided to visit the Griffith Observatory for another injection of popular science.
+With fleeting memories of scientific exploration, I decided to visit the Griffith Observatory for another injection of popular science.
 The nice thing about planetariums is they quickly remind you not just how cool our universe is, but that it's pretty freaking huge.
 That it isn't just one seedy collective trying to assimilate you into their conformist ways, even if West Hollywood may seem that way.

 |Perspective: What if I lived on Jupiter and weighed 425 pounds?|